 French braids are popular the world over, but they certainly aren't emblematic of France.
 It's unclear what about them, really, is so Gallic.
 As it turns out, "French" braids aren't French at all.
 So who's really responsible for the technique?
 The style's history is much cooler (and longer) than you might imagine.
-Learn how your favorite braid got its start below.

 If we're looking for the origins of modern-day French braids, Eurasia isn't even the right continent.
 Instead, the place to start is North Africa.
 People have been wearing the three-strand gathered plait for thousands of years, and the earliest evidence of the style comes to us from the Tassili n'Ajjer mountain range in Algeria.
 There, rock art depicting women wearing rowed braids dates back almost 6,000 years.
 In the millenia following, the style also appeared in early Greek art, particularly iconic kouros statues, on Celtic warriors and lasses, and as part of the elaborate updos worn by courtly women of the Sung Dynasty.